SyrineB11/Implementation-of-an-application-to-classify-relations-according-to-the-context/README.md

-DataSet : manually collected from wikipedia 600 unstructured Data and manually extracted the topic for each text
+DataSet : manually collected from wikipedia 600 unstructured Data and the Topics were manually extracted .